GiK/GIKPopoverBackgroundView/README.md

 }
 ```

-A second set of cap insets are added to the resultant image and it's this new resizable image which is applied to the background `UIImageView`.
+A second set of cap insets are added to the resultant image and it's this new resizable image which is applied to the popover background's `UIImageView`.

 ### Mirror, mirror